event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-collection.md

 The `DataCollection` class is a powerful, framework-independent utility for working with arrays of data.
 It provides a fluent, chainable API similar to Laravel's Collection, but works in any PHP environment.

+**Architecture:** DataCollection acts as a container and delegates all data access and transformation operations to [DataAccessor](/data-helpers/main-classes/data-accessor/).
+This enables dot-notation access and all DataAccessor features within collections.

 ## Overview

 `DataCollection` is a generic, type-safe collection class that:
 - Works in any PHP environment (no framework dependencies)
+- Uses DataAccessor internally for all data operations
+- Supports dot-notation access within collections
 - Provides a fluent, chainable API
 - Supports lazy evaluation with generators for memory efficiency
 - Implements standard PHP interfaces (IteratorAggregate, ArrayAccess, Countable, JsonSerializable)